Quantum tomography explains quantum mechanics: Quantum tomography

 Masanao Ozawa, 2021 \cite[p.2]{Oza2021} }

-The simplest kind of a nonstationary situation is described by a quantum instrument.
+In quantum mechanical experiments, the simplest kind of a nonstationary situation is described by a quantum instrument.
+(More general nonstationary situations will be discussed in Subsection \ref{s.nonstat} below.)
 Quantum instruments generalize quantum filters and quantum measurement devices.
 Like quantum measurement devices, they produce random measurable results.
-But in addition they produce like filters a random output perfectly correlated with these results.
+But, in addition, they produce like filters a random output perfectly correlated with these results.
 Examples are the wire detectors in particle colliders, where particles passing a wire are deflected while depositing a measurable amount of energy.

-A \bfi{quantum instrument}\footnote{ also called a \bfi{quantum operation}, but this terminology is ambiguous and not recommended since in the literature, this term is also used for what we call here quantum filters. } (\sca{Davies \& Lewis} \cite{DavL}) consists of a collection of detection elements indexed by $j\in J$ (where $J$ does not contain the label $0$ for a null response) and transforms an input beam in state $\rho$ into an output beam whose state $\rho'$ is
+A \bfi{quantum instrument}\footnote{ also called a \bfi{quantum operation}, but this terminology is ambiguous and not recommended since in the literature, this term is also used for what we call here quantum filters. } (\sca{Davies \& Lewis} \cite{DavL}) consists of a collection of detection elements indexed by $j\in J$ (where $J$ does not contain the label $0$ for a null response), and transforms an input beam in state $\rho$ into an output beam whose state $\rho'$ is

 with completely positive maps $E_j$ ($j\in J$) and $E_0$.
 These maps specify not only the output state but also the response rate \lbeq{e.pj} p_j:=\tr E_j(\rho)=\tr \pi(E_j)\rho=\<\pi(E_j)\> \eeq of the $j$th detection element, expressed in terms of \gzit{e.piE}.
 This definition assumes that time is split into intervals associated to a particular detector response and times where nothing happens.
-This usually makes experimental sense but is conceptually a little fuzzy, as often when experiments and theoretical descriptions must be matched.
+This usually makes experimental sense, but is conceptually a little fuzzy -- as often when experiments and theoretical descriptions must be matched.
 The special case where $J$ is empty (no detection elements, hence no measurement result) just describes a filter, but if $J$ is nonempty, the output beam is nonstationary since it depends on what happened at the detector elements.